 If you’re not convinced meditation is for you, the good news is you might already be doing things that induce a mindful, meditative state.
 Any steady movement—walking, swimming, playing an instrument—can do the trick.

-Positive ion #4: Connect-ion
+Positive Ion #4: Connect-ion

-Do any activity with a group and your positivity ions will be supercharged!
-No doubt, we’ve all recognized during these days of six-foot-separation—regardless of where we fall on the introvert-extrovert scale—that we are in dire need of social connection.
+Do any activity with a group, and your positivity ions will be supercharged!
+No doubt, we’ve all recognized during these days of six-foot-separation — regardless of where we fall on the introvert-extrovert scale — that we are in dire need of social connection.

-That’s why Anthony, who has family back in his native England, so enjoys connecting on Zoom.
+That’s why Anthony, who has family back in England, so enjoys connecting on Zoom.
 “We share the positivity both ways—receiving and sending,” says Anthony.
 It’s also what prompted CEO Pam and her husband Fred to recently construct a deck around the tree in their front yard, where they gather friends for socially distanced dinner and conversation.

 Spending time with people you like gives you a break from the other stressors of life.
 For Jamie, that’s her “kiddos,” who draw her into their imaginative world.
 “They live every day moment by moment, without dwelling on the details.
 Their smiles and silliness can spin around even the roughest of days for me!”